cassyopaya/automatic-timer/README.md

 # Automatic timer
-Simple embedded application to controll 2 GPIO based on an internal timer.
+Simple embedded application to control GPIO based on an internal timer.

+> [Defaults: 10 seconds on, 10 seconds off]

 Timeouts can be changed via web.
-[Defaults: 4min on, 8min off]

 The device provides an Access point for easy usage.

+- GPIO2: Turn on for 500ms, wait for 20seconds
+- GPIO3  Wait for 10seconds, turn on for 500ms, wait again for 10seconds
+- GPIO42: Turn on for 10seconds, wait for 10seconds

 ## ☘️ Usage